nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * stores a `UserPref` object that represents the user’s preferences.
 * stores a `CommandHistory` object that represents all previous commands entered by the user.
-* stores an `AliasMapping` object that represents and resolves aliases to actual commands.
+* stores an `AliasMapping` object that represents the mapping of aliases to actual commands.
 * stores the address book data in a `StatefulAddressBook`.
     * which stores a list of `ReadOnlyAddressBooks` which are the states after each command is executed
 * exposes the following unmodifiable `ObservableList<T>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.